Contributing Gear Editor

 Hiking Socks Material and Design

 Sure, you can hike in any old pair of socks.
-But hiking in hiking socks will make a world of difference.
-As the name suggests, hiking socks are socks specifically designed for hiking.
-Hiking socks are typically made from performance fabrics like wool, nylon, tencel, and more.
-They usually come with extra padding or cushion in sensitive areas such as the heels, toes, or balls of the feet.
+But well-designed hiking socks will make a world of difference.
+As the name suggests, these are socks specifically designed for hiking.
+Typically, these styles are made from performance fabrics like wool, nylon, tencel, and more.
+They usually feature extra padding or cushioning in sensitive areas such as the heels, toes, or balls of the feet.
 Hiking socks also tend to sport a performance-style (read: tighter) fit, helping them avoid slipping or bunching.

 Hiking Socks Price